Undergraduate Degree Requirements

 - A minimum of 30 hours credit in 300 and 400 series technical courses in residence, at least 15 of which are to be taken in the senior year.

-- A minimum of 19 hours in humanities and social sciences courses.
+- A minimum of 19 hours in Culture and Society (CAS) courses.

-- The recommendation of their degree-granting department/ division to the faculty.
+- The recommendation of their degree-granting department to the faculty.

 - The certification by the Registrar that all required academic work is satisfactorily completed.